 - Social media is designed to engage by both brands, but there are significant areas both could improve

 - WW are generally ignoring the use of user generated before/after imagery which prevents them from engaging with existing and potential members

 - WW have built a substantial private social network with large numbers of active members.
 This will be helping create greater engagement with their platform and is likely helping get their members better results.

 - Paid search is an area of weakness for both brands and could be significantly improved

-Weight loss, fitness and wellbeing are business segments which have become increasingly valuable, and increasingly cluttered over the last few years with a significant number of new entrants into the market.
-With established brands both WW and Jenny Craig are in a strong place to maintain their position.
-However it appears that WW has being doing the most to adapt to the changes in the market and consumer demands, significantly evolving their product offering and platform.
+Weight loss, fitness, and wellbeing are business segments that have become increasingly valuable, and increasingly cluttered over the last few years with a significant number of new entrants into the market.
+With established brands, both WW and Jenny Craig are in a strong place to maintain their position.
+However, it appears that WW has been doing the most to adapt to the changes in the market and consumer demands, significantly evolving its product offering and platform.